 Once you have brainstormed your expectations for a specific instructional approach, implementation takes just a few steps.

-First, decide how you will present the CHAMPs expectations for reading journaling to the class.
+First, decide how you will present the CHAMPs expectations for reading journaling (as an example) to the class.
 Based on my experiences, I have found that the following method is an effective way to present those expectations.

 Typically, I leave the signs that display the acronym itself on the board from day to day.
 To begin a new instructional approach, in this case, the reading journaling activity, I place each corresponding expectation next to the appropriate letter.